Deadlines and General Information

 For Spring admission, applicants should submit their application by December 1.
 International applicants should submit their application for Spring admission by September 15.

-Because admission standards are high, applicants to the MPP program must display impressive credentials.
+Since admission standards are high, applicants to the MPP program must display impressive credentials.
 Minimum requirements include a 3.0 grade point average in undergraduate coursework, with particular emphasis placed on upper-level undergraduate and prior graduate-level academic performance.

 Degree candidates need not have significant prior experience in public policy.